 Computer science is the study of the theoretical foundations of information and computation.
 This is an introductory course for students with little or no computer science background.
 Topics include: history of computing, the basics of hardware and software, operating systems, computer networks, Internet technologies, programming, and software applications.
-Prerequisite: None

-Co-requisite: CS200L
+Pre-requisite: None Co-requisite: CS200L

-CS200L Computer Science Introduction Lab
+CS200L Introduction to Computer Science Lab

 This lab course is designed to be taken with CS200.
 Students will learn basic knowledge in operating computers.
 Topics include: the basics of hardware and software, operating systems, computer networks, Internet technologies, programming, software applications.

-Co-requisite: CS200
+Pre-requisite: None Co-requisite: CS200